BeppeInfo/BeppeInfo.github.io/_posts/2016-05-28-jupyter_zeromq_sockets.md

 You can see from the docs and the console output, there are **.json** configuration files being read.
 This involves an important aspect of **Jupyter** about which I'll talk later.

+That's it for now.
 Thanks for reading and until next time !